This information is intended for use by health professionals

 Epistatus must only be used by parents / caregivers where the patient has been diagnosed to have epilepsy.

-For children and adolescents aged 10 to less than 18 years of age the standard dose is 10 mg (1.0 ml).
+Children and adolescents aged 10 to less than 18 years of age

 Carers should only administer a single dose of midazolam.
 If the seizure does not stop shortly after administration of midazolam, emergency medical assistance must be sought, taking into account prior instructions from the prescribing physician, or local guidelines.
 The empty syringe must be given to the healthcare professional to provide information on the dose and product received by the patient.